magao-x/handbook/troubleshooting.rst

    :scale: 33%

-Figuring out what exactly isn’t working
+Figuring out what exactly isn't working
 ---------------------------------------

 To narrow down the failing component, use ``xctrl status`` to see if any